Piyush575-byte/Iris/README.md

 ---

-## The Problem
+The Problem

-You're debugging a server issue at 2 AM.
-You run dozens of commands, scroll through walls of output, and finally fix it.
-The next day, your teammate asks: *"What did you do to fix it?"*
+You're debugging at 2 AM.
+You run 40 commands, finally fix it.
+Next day your teammate asks: "What did you do?"
 You don't remember.
-The terminal history is gone.
-The output is lost.

----

-### Who is actually suffering — and why they need to switch

-**1. The junior developer who can't explain what happened.**
+Terminal history shows commands — not output.
+Screenshots show one moment — not the sequence.
+The session is gone.

+Three people who feel this every single day
+1. Junior developer — Ravi
-Ravi has been debugging for 3 hours.
-He ran 40 commands, tried 6 different fixes, and finally got it working — but he has no idea which step actually solved it.
-When his senior asks for a bug report, Ravi pastes 3 scattered screenshots and writes a paragraph from memory.
-His senior spends another hour trying to reproduce the same environment.
-Neither of them has time for this.
+Debugged for 3 hours, fixed it, has no idea which step worked.
+Sends his senior 3 blurry screenshots and a paragraph from memory.
+Senior spends another hour reproducing the same problem.

-*Ravi needs to switch because his current tools — shell history and screenshots — don't capture what actually happened. `history` shows commands but no output.
-Screenshots show one moment but not the sequence.
-He is reconstructing a crime scene from memory.*
+Current tools fail him: history has no output.
+Screenshots have no sequence.
+He's reconstructing a crime scene from memory.

-**2. The senior developer drowning in "it doesn't work on my machine."**
+2. Senior developer — Amit

-Amit receives 5 Slack messages a day that all look like this: "bhai ye error aa raha hai" followed by a blurry screenshot of half a terminal.
-He asks follow-up questions.
-The junior runs more commands.
+Gets 5 Slack messages a day: "bhai error aa raha hai" + one blurry screenshot.
+Asks follow-up questions.
 More screenshots.
 20 minutes of back-and-forth to understand a 30-second problem.

-*Amit needs to switch because no current tool gives him the full sequence in one shot.
-He either jumps on a call — expensive — or plays 20-questions over Slack — slow.
-There is no async way to share a complete debugging session right now.*
+Current tools fail him: there is no way to share a complete debugging session asynchronously.
+He either jumps on a call or plays 20-questions over chat.

-**3. The open source maintainer who can't reproduce bugs.**
+3. Open source maintainer

-Every week someone opens a GitHub issue that says "crashes on startup" with zero context.
-The maintainer asks for logs.
-The user pastes partial output.
-The maintainer asks for more.
-The user disappears.
-The issue sits open for months.
+Someone opens a GitHub issue: "crashes on startup."
+Zero context.
+Maintainer asks for logs.
+User pastes partial output.
+Maintainer asks for more.
+User disappears.
+Issue sits open for months.

-*The maintainer needs to switch because asking users to manually collect and share terminal context is too much friction.
-Users don't know what to copy.
-They copy the wrong thing.
-A single `.trace` file attachment would contain everything — but no standard tool creates one.*
+Current tools fail him: users don't know what to copy.
+They always copy the wrong thing.

----

-### Why everything you're already using fails

-**Shell history (`history` command):** Shows commands.
-Zero output.
-Zero exit codes.
-Zero timestamps.
-You know *what* you ran.
-You have no idea *what happened* when you ran it.

-**Screenshots:** Capture one frozen moment.
-A debugging session is 40 moments in sequence.
-You would need 40 screenshots to tell the full story — and they still wouldn't be searchable.

-**`script` command (Linux built-in):** Dumps everything to a file — but "everything" includes ANSI color codes, terminal resize events, cursor movements, and raw control characters.
-The output looks like this: `^[[0m^[[01;34m`.
-Unreadable by humans, unparseable by machines.

-**asciinema:** Records a video of your terminal.
-You can watch it.
-You cannot search it, grep it, or query it programmatically.
-Finding one error in a 20-minute recording means scrubbing through video like it's YouTube.

-**Pasting into ChatGPT:** You share one error.
-One moment.
-ChatGPT has no idea what you tried before, what worked, what didn't.
-It gives generic advice because it only sees the crash site — not the flight path that led there.

-**None of these tools were built for the "share your debugging journey" use case.
-They were built for other things and developers have been awkwardly force-fitting them ever since.**

----

-### Why Iris is worth switching to
+Why Iris is worth switching to

-Iris does one thing none of the above can do: it captures the **complete, structured, searchable sequence** of what happened — not a video, not a raw dump, not a partial history — a clean JSON artifact where every command, every output, every exit code, and every timestamp is a separate queryable field.

-The switching cost is exactly one command: `iris record`.
-Nothing to configure.
-Nothing to install on the receiving end.
-The person you send the `.trace` file to only needs Python — which they already have.

-The switching benefit is immediate: the next time something breaks and someone asks what happened, you send one file instead of writing three paragraphs from memory.

-*That is a switch worth making.*
+One command — iris record.
+Every command, every output, every exit code, every timestamp — saved into one clean .trace file.
+Send it like any attachment.
+The receiver searches it, replays it, understands it — no calls, no screenshots, no memory required.
+Switching cost: one command.
+Switching benefit: never explain a bug from memory again.
 ---

 ## The Solution